 By Lisa Abraham

 The 2017 Arabian Horse World Championship in Paris, France took place on November 24 – 26 and under the High Patronage of His Majesty Mohammed VI, King of Morocco.
 Although the 37th edition of this historically important show, it takes place as part of the much larger equine exposition, the Salon du Cheval.
-The Salon du Cheval, which is one of Europe’s premier equine events, is in its 47th edition and took place over a nine-day plan beginning on November 25th.
+The Salon du Cheval, which is one of Europe’s premier equine events, is in its 47th edition and took place over a nine-day span beginning on November 25th.
 It welcomed 150,000 visitors, 450 exhibitors and over 2,300 horses.

 An American in Paris